shoichiideologies/ob-gyn-clinic/README.md

 # OB-GYN Clinic

-New OB Master Gyn Clinic is a desktop-based system designed to modernize patient records by storing data in `.txt` files, moving away from traditional manual record-keeping.
+New OB Master Gyn Clinic is a desktop-based system.
+Storing patient records data in `.txt` files, moving away from traditional manual record-keeping.
 The system prioritizes admin-friendliness, organization, innovation, and modern record management for clinics.

 This application was developed as a school project.
 The choice of tools and technologies was intentionally limited to assess students' adaptability and proficiency with the specified requirements.